christosgalano/bicep-template-repo/bicep/modules/sample/README.md

 # Sample Module

-Sample module to demonstrate the inteded structure and usage.
+Sample module to demonstrate the intended structure and usage.

-This is a sample module to demonstrate the inteded structure and usage.
+This is a sample module to demonstrate the intended structure and usage.

-Regarding the metadata part the fields are:
+Regarding the metadata part, the fields are:
 - **name:** Used for markdown page title.
 - **summary:** Used as a short description for the markdown page.
 - **description:** Used as a detailed description for the markdown page.